Final Project

 Two-pager/Pitch

 Write up your plan for the model in two pages.
 Include a short introduction of background material.
-Sketch the interactions between the variables in the system.
 This two-pager will help you commit to your model, it will help you think it through from beginning to end, and it will give the tutors an overview of your work.

 Idealised Prototype